Historical Carnival and the Battle of Oranges – Ivrea

 Historical re-enactments and the famous Battle of Oranges

-The main character of the Carnival is the heroine, the Miller.
+The main character of Carnival is the heroine, the Miller.

 But many other characters and rituals are put on stage.

-The same day citizens and visitors are invited to wear the Berretto Frigio, a red hat with a sock shape that symbolizes participation in the revolt and that avoids to be the target of the Oranges Battle.
+On the same day, citizens and visitors are invited to wear the Berretto Frigio, a red hat with a sock shape that symbolizes participation in the revolt and that avoids being the target of the Oranges Battle.

-On Sunday, historical parade and in the afternoon the first Battle of Oranges with a jury observing teams in order to decide, the last day, who is the winner.
+On Sunday, a historical parade, and in the afternoon the first Battle of Oranges with a jury observing teams in order to decide, on the last day, who is the winner.

 Monday the “Pich e Pala Trophy”.
-One man for every team deals with the long shot of the orange towards the city Hall.
+One man for every team deals with the long shot of the orange toward the City Hall.
 In the afternoon the second day of the Battle of Oranges,

 Tuesday, on Mardi Gras, the last day of the Battle of Oranges.
 Awards ceremony for wagons and walking teams.